 1.2.
-The Use of the Main Auditorium
+The Use of the Main Auditorium/Foyer

-The school uses the auditorium as a flexible learning space.
+The school uses the auditorium/foyer as a flexible learning space.
 The existing auditorium is an open plan auditorium and flexible movable school furniture is installed.
 In this space teachers may teach the whole class, have small group discussions, student collaboration on work and research and game based or project based learning and experiments.
-Students bring their own laptop or iPad to school and are connected to the school's ICT and high speed internet network.
-Students are not allowed in the main auditorium without supervision.
+Students are not allowed in the main auditorium/foyer without supervision.